Aiamded/MCstats/README.md

 ## Installation
 - Install [Node](https://nodejs.org/en/download/)
 - Change settings.example.js to settings.js configure before you use it.
-- Install Node modules using CMD
+- Install Node modules using CMD such as discord.js
 - Point directory to where index.js is

 Any question join our minecraft [discord](https://discord.gg/cxmJWhX).
 Don't have any questions?
 Don't worry come play minecraft with me and join anyway.